fwaris/RTOpenAI/readme.md

     - [Android Studio](https://developer.android.com/studio) for Android app target
     - OpenAI API Key
     - Anthropic API Key (for RT.Assistant sample)
     - *F# Maui projects cannot be debugged currently with VS Code*.
 You will need either [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/).
 Both have free editions.
 For MacOs, Rider is the only viable option.
+However there are VS Code 'tasks' that can launch MacOS `MacCatalyst` versions of the included samples.

 > ### Important Note:
 > You will have to update the `<TargetPlatforms>...</TargetPlatforms>` in the following `.fsproj` files, depending on which platform (MacOs,Windows) your are *building on* and what you are *targeting* (IOS,MacCatalyst,Android,Windows):